wp-plugins/frontier-post/readme.txt

 * New in version 3.0.0
  * Multiple pages with frontier-post shortcode can be used.
  * Limit pages to one category, after add/update/delete returns to calling list page
+ * List all posts from a category (frontier_list_all_posts="true")
  * New widget to enable post creation link on category archive pages
+ * Supports external management of capabilities (tested with User Role Editor)
+ * Submit buttons can be hidden individually
+ * Title can be hidden on certain pages by adding comma separated list of page IDs
+ * Add ID column to list of categories (optional)
+ * Hide post status (optional)

 = My Posts Widget =